-GIA derives its authority from the GAC and provides independent assurance to the Board that the governance processes, management of risk and systems of internal control are adequate and effective to mitigate the most significant risks to the Group.
-The Director of Group Internal Audit is accountable to the Chairman of the GAC.
+Group Internal Audit derives its authority from the GAC and provides independent assurance to the Board that the governance processes, management of risk and systems of internal control are adequate and effective to mitigate the most significant risks to the Group.
+The Group Chief Internal Auditor is accountable to the Chair of the GAC.